 Complete Guide for PMP Project Description

-Last Updated on March 23, 2024 by andrewshih
+Last Updated on November 15, 2024 by andrewshih

-What to Write for PMP Application Project Description
+Focus on PMP Application Project Description

-Completing PMP application properly has been a common challenge for many candidates.
-Typically, candidates struggle the most with the PMP project description.
 As a matter of fact, PMP candidates failed the PMI audit process primarily because the PMP project description does not meet what the PMI audit committee is looking for.

 Personally, I failed the audit once too, so I understand the struggle that many of you are going through.
-I assume you are here most likely because either you have failed the audit or you are applying for the first time and looking for additional guidance.
+I assume you are here most likely because either you have failed the audit or you are applying for the first time and looking for guidance.

 Instruction and Tips From PMI